genderkit/genderkit/_articles/getting-a-new-driving-licence.md

 You *do not need a GRC* to change the name or gender on your [passport]({% link _articles/getting-a-new-passport.md %}), driving license, or any other identification other than your birth certificate.

+The procedure for updating a driving licence varies between UK nations:

-You can update the name, title, and photo on your driving licence with a D1 form.
+- In *England*, *Wales*, and *Scotland*, you can update the name, title, and photo on your driving licence with a D1 form.
 You can't update your licence online.
 You can get D1 forms at a post office or have DVLA [send one to you](https://www.gov.uk/dvlaforms).

+- In *Northern Ireland*, you can update name, title, and photo on your driving licence with a DL1 form.
+You can't update your licence online.
+You can get DL1 forms at a post office or an MOT test centre.

 To update your name on your licence you will need to send your [deed poll]({% link _articles/name-change-by-deed-poll.md %}) or [statutory declaration]({% link _articles/name-change-by-statutory-declaration.md %}).
 Photocopies are not accepted, so you must either send the original document or a [certified copy](https://www.gov.uk/certifying-a-document).

+UK driving licences do not have a gender marker but gender is encoded in your driver number {%cite transgenderlaw %}.
+You may want to write a covering letter asking for the gender of your licence to be changed.

 You do not need a doctor's letter to change the gender of your driving licence.

-UK driving licences do not have a gender marker but gender is encoded in your driver number {%cite dvla2009drivernumbers %}.
-You may want to write a covering letter stating your transition and asking for the gender to be changed.
+### What else might I want?

+If you own a vehicle, you will also want to update its vehicle registration certificate to list your new name.
+You can find information on how to do this on [the GOV.UK website](https://www.gov.uk/change-name-address-v5c).

 ### Where can I learn more?